rackerlabs/support-how-to/content/cloud-databases/scheduled-backups-for-cloud-databases.md

 5. Click **Create Schedule**.
    A message appears at the bottom of the panel that says `Created schedule for instanceName`.

+#### Create a backup schedule on a new instance

+**Note:** The ability to create a schedule during instance creation is only available on High Availability groups at this time

+1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com/).

+2. At the top of the panel, select **Databases > MySQL**.

+3. Above the list of instances, select **Create High Availability Group**.

+4. Under **Advanced Settings**, make sure the box next to "Protect your data with Daily Scheduled Backups" is selected.

+5. Select **Specify Scheduled Backup Settings…** to specify the exact time for the daily backups, the day of the week for the weekly full backup, and the number of weekly full backups to retain.
+If any of those values are not specified, they will be selected randomly.

+7. After you've selected all of the other settings for the HA group, click **Create HA Group**.

 #### View and modify a scheduled backup